lockenkoepflein/TheraPy/README.md

 # 🧠 TheraPy – Conversational Therapy Chatbot

 **Status:** 🛠 Under active development
-**Technologien:** Python, Flask, Hugging Face Transformers, DialoGPT
+**Technologies:** Python, Flask, Hugging Face Transformers, DialoGPT

 TheraPy is a simple chatbot designed to interact with users in natural language and serve as a virtual companion in emotionally difficult moments.
 It combines a web-based Flask frontend with a conversational AI backend using a pre-trained model from Hugging Face.